kronflux/device_oneplus_billie/README.md

+This repository was used for building AOSP using prebuilt vendor/odm images.
+It is no longer used and has been archived for reference/historical purposes.

 # Device Tree for OnePlus Nord N10

 The OnePlus Nord N10 5G is a mid-range smartphone from OnePlus.
 It was announced in October 2020 and released in November 2020.